Say Yes To The World: Barcelona, Madrid, and Valencia

 Malvarrosa Beach is Valencia’s main beach, and possibly one of the largest that I have seen.
 It was so wide that from the promenade, people in the water looked like ants.
 I have not seen any mention of this anywhere online, so perhaps maybe I had too much direct sunlight, but it was BIG.
 The sand was pristine, and it was not overcrowded.
 Along the promenade, there is a wide variety of restaurants and bars.

-View on my YouTube channel Spain part 1: Barcelona, Madrid and Valencia
+View More: Spain part 1: Barcelona, Madrid and Valencia

 Think your friends would be interested?
 Like, share and subscribe!